GroupAYECS765P/BDP-05-Large-scale-Clustering/README.md

 Link to edit the .tex file with the report: https://pt.sharelatex.com/1335567134sxggmcgtcwzv

-To run scripts in python using pyspark use PYTHONSTARTUP=name_of_file.py pyspark
+To run scripts in python using pyspark use: PYTHONSTARTUP=name_of_file.py pyspark

-#BDP-05-Large-scale-Clustering
+To understand the database: https://ia800500.us.archive.org/22/items/stackexchange/readme.txt

 # BDP 05: CLUSTERING OF LARGE UNLABELED DATASETS
 Overview